-Recycling & Waste Diversion
+Commercial Recycling & Waste Diversion

-- Cans and bottles
+- Aluminum and steel – cans and bottles

-Establishments should contract a private hauler to collect and deliver the recyclables directly to a processor.
+Establishments should contract a private hauler to collect and deliver the recyclables directly to a processor

-- List of Commercial Recycling Haulers (Updated 3/11/19)
+- List of Commercial Recycling Haulers (Updated 5/18/20)

 Your recycling not only helps to recover valuable resources and save energy, but the tonnage reported by private haulers, businesses and institutions also enable the city to attract more funding from the State.